-The Science department at Glenthorne is a successful and dynamic department.
-All laboratories and classrooms are very well resources and there are two preparation areas and four experienced technicians who support staff alongside a dedicataed TA team.
+The Science department at Glenthorne is a successful and well-resourced department.
+All laboratories and classrooms are equipped with interactive whiteboards and we also have a class set of iPads for use in the department. here are two preparation areas and four experienced technicians.